Discrete-Time Dynamical Systems

 • application: exponential population growth

-This section employs the tools developed above to produce a particularly simple forecast of future population levels.
-The stylized fact motivating this model is the remarkable increase in the world population since the First Agricultural Revolution [BocquetAppel-2011-Science].
-Figure historicalWorldPopulationLevels illustrates world population estimates over several thousand years.
+The empirical observation that motivates the exponential-growth model is the remarkable increase in the world population since the First Agricultural Revolution [BocquetAppel-2011-Science].
+Figure f:HistoricalWorldPopulationLevels illustrates world population estimates over several thousand years.
 Clearly, human population growth has not been a linear function of the time passed.

 Time-series plot of the estimated world population, 10000BCE–1950CE.